Soroptimist International - a world wide service group for women

 Soroptimist International is active in 6 United Nations Centers with 19 permanent representatives to the UN.
 Through partnerships and projects we work to make a difference to the lives of women and girls and to promote awareness of issues that affect women.

 Soroptimist International South West Pacific (SISWP) is one of the four Federations of Soroptimist International.
 SISWP is an expanding and dynamic Federation.

 SISWP Vision: SISWP is a leading women’s advocacy group in the south west pacific that provides programs to assist women to realise their aspirations and to live in strong peaceful and equitable communities.

 SISWP Mission: To inspire action and create opportunities to transform the lives of women and girls.

-The 20th Conference of Clubs of SISWP is the General Meeting of the clubs of our Federation – the time when members from across SISWP meet together to consider the future of our federation.
+This year was the 21st Conference of Clubs of SISWP.
+This is a General Meeting of the clubs of our Federation – the time when members from across SISWP meet together to consider the future of our federation.
 The Conference is held every two years in the country of the SISWP President.

-The Conference of Clubs 2016 was held at WatervieW in Bicentennial Park, Sydney 29th April - 1st May.
-The theme of the Conference was “Challenge the Future – Women Accepting the Challenge”.
+The Conference of Clubs 2018 was held in Melbourne in May.
+The theme of the Conference was “Inspiring and Innovative Women Shaping the Future”